schollenberger/arduino-projects/ESP32-Memos.md

   This document captures stuff around the ESP-32 Dev.
 Boards.
 These include:
     - ESP-32 Dev Kit C V2 / ESP-32 NodeMCU board
     - ESP-32 Lolin32

   It summarizes Hardware aspects as how to power the Lolin board or how to log over the serial line if you are running on battery power and do not have an USB port.
   It summarizes as well software aspects as how to properly use the AD converters, DA converter, deep-sleep mode etc.

   Some of the chapters are applicable to ESP-8266 boards.
 There is a separate memo file that covers 8266 board specifics.

 ### Logging when running on battery

-    When runnin on battery you cannot use the USB port for logging over the serial line.
+    When running on battery you cannot use the USB port for logging over the serial line.
 Instead you have to connect a TTL-USB serial adapter to the internal serial port (GND, TX).
 As you are only capturing log data with your PC, you don't have to connect the serial RX line.

 	For the Moisture Logger project with the ESP-32 Lolin32 board, I've been using the FT232-AZ adapter that a Mini USB port.
 This adapter has the same serial chip on it as the ESP board.
 Therefore you don't have to install an additional COM driver on your PC.
 	When using this port you have to select the logic pin levels via a jumper.
 	Set it to 3.3 V. Note, that the adapter receives its power from the USB port and therefore doesn't need any power from the ESP board.
 Connect GND and TX (GPIO 17) only.

 	With this HW setup you have to log to the Serial2 interface.
 In order to switch easily between the two serial lines, you might find the following code snipplet at the beginning of the setup() function useful:

 	```
 	void setup(){
       // Serial port for debugging purposes